Neotron-Compute/Neotron-IO/README.md

 The `M` command sends the following hex bytes (`xx`) to the mouse PS/2 port.
 The Neotron IO controller will automatically hold the PS/2 device's clock line to signify that there is data to be sent, and clock out each byte in turn.

+You will either get an `OK` or an `Sxx` in response, and you should wait until you get either.

 The PS/2 Mouse protocol is documented at https://isdaman.com/alsos/hardware/mouse/ps2interface.htm.

 ## Calibrating

+_TODO: THIS IS MISSING IN THIS BRANCH._

 The Neotron-32 hardware doesn't have a Crystal for the Neotron-IO chip.
 You must therefore configure it to use the 8 MHz internal-RC.
 Unfortunately the internal-RC is only accurate to ±10%, while for a functioning UART you need the clock to be within ± 5%.
 To work around this, if you boot the device with pin PB0 held low, it enter its custom Calibration Mode.